ssbc/ssb-meta-feeds-spec/README.md

 ```

 Application-specific subfeeds are leafs in the tree, and they **MUST NOT** be
 metafeeds that contain other application-specific subfeeds.
+This restriction
+can vastly simplify implementations, and we don't see a clear need for doing
+otherwise.
+If the need arises, we can allow such cases in the next versions
+for the tree structure.

 ## Key management, identity and metadata